Don Hertzfeldt: Technique

 Hertzfeldt's work commonly features hand-drawn stick figures, in stories of black humor, surrealism, and tragicomedy.
 Some films contain existential and philosophical themes while others are more straightforwardly slapstick and absurdist.
 His animation was first created traditionally, with pen and paper, before transitioning to digital animation for his World of Tomorrow short film series.
 Hertzfeldt initially used antique 16 mm or 35 mm–film cameras to photograph his drawings and often employs old-fashioned special effect techniques such as multiple exposures, in-camera mattes, and experimental photography.
-While some of these techniques are as established as an occasional stop-motion animation sequence or a universe of moving stars created by back-lit pin holes, other effects are new innovations on classical methods, as seen with the in-camera compositing of multiple, split-screen windows of action in the Everything Will Be OK films.
+While some of these techniques are as established as an occasional stop-motion animation sequence or a universe of moving stars created by back-lit pin holes, other effects are innovations on classical methods, as seen with the in-camera compositing of multiple, split-screen windows of action in It's Such a Beautiful Day.

 Hertzfeldt's student films in the 1990s were photographed on 16mm.
 From 1999 to 2011, Hertzfeldt photographed his films on a 35mm Richardson animation camera stand, believed to be the same camera that photographed many of the Peanuts cartoons in the 1960s and 1970s.
-Built in the late 1940s, it was reportedly one of the last remaining functioning cameras of its kind left in the world, and Hertzfeldt found it to be a crucial element in the creation of his films and their unique visuals.
+Built in the late 1940s, it was one of the last remaining functioning cameras of its kind left in the world, and Hertzfeldt found it to be a crucial element in the creation of his films and their visuals.

 In 2015, Hertzfeldt released his first digitally animated short film, World of Tomorrow, which was created at the same time as another digital piece, an animated guest appearance on The Simpsons.
 Both pieces were still hand-drawn by Hertzfeldt, but he used a Cintiq tablet instead of paper.

 Discussing film and digital technology with The New York Times in 2008, Hertzfeldt noted:

 It's not unusual for Hertzfeldt to write, direct, produce, animate, photograph, edit, perform voices, record and mix sound, and/or compose music for one of his films, at times requiring years to complete a single short by working alone.
 The animation for one of his films may often require tens of thousands of drawings.

 Hertzfeldt frequently scores his pictures with classical music and opera.
 The music of Tchaikovsky, Bizet, Smetana, Beethoven, Richard Strauss, and Wagner have all appeared in his films.
 On occasion, Hertzfeldt has also scored portions of his films himself, with a guitar or keyboard.